lukewilliamboswell/roc-tui/README.md

 ![](todo-example.gif)

-I recommend you use a URL release of this platform.
+If your feeling brave you can use a URL release of this platform.
 For more information how to do this see the [Roc Tutorial](https://www.roc-lang.org/tutorial#the-app-module-header).

 ## Things I'm working on, or thinking about
 - [x] Block widget